vuestorefront/storefront-ui/apps/docs/components/components/card.md

 ---
 layout: ComponentLayout
 hideBreadcrumbs: true
+description: The Card component contains content and actions that inform about a single subject.
 ---
 # Card

-The Card component contains content and actions that inform about a single subject.
+{{ $frontmatter.description }}

 <Generate style="height: 900px" />